Which TV shows epitomize what it means to work in a restaurant?

 Also known as Secret Eats, the show is hosted by Adam Richman, a man dedicated to finding "off-the-grid" restaurants.
 The first season focuses on domestic gems, while the second crosses international waters to showcase restaurants in England, Vietnam, and Poland, among others.

 Man v.
 Food

 Some restaurants are notorious for their food challenges.
 In Man v.
-Food, Adam Richman (yup, the same guy from above) tackles some of these challenges that most of us wouldn't dare to take (but are too fascinated by to not watch).
+Food, Adam Richman (yup, the same guy from above) tackles the challenges that most of us wouldn't dare take on.
+But it's all too fascinating to not watch.

-I'd be remiss if I didn't show some local love for Phantom Gourmet!
-A food finder focused on highlighting New England favorites, Phantom Gourmet is practically a household name in my area, showcasing some must-visit establishments (like Toast customer Saloniki, featured in the video above)!
-If you're ever in New England and need a good eat, just look up restaurants featured on Phantom Gourmet - you won't be disappointed!
+We'd be remiss if we didn't show some local love for Phantom Gourmet.
+A food finder focused on highlighting New England favorites, Phantom Gourmet is practically a household name in the area, showcasing some must-visit establishments.
+If you're ever in New England and need a good eat, just look up restaurants featured on Phantom Gourmet – you won't be disappointed.

 Restaurant Sitcoms and Cartoons

 Less focused on the actual operations of real restaurants, these sitcoms and cartoons still capture the spirit of working in one.
 While the reality shows tend to focus more on the overarching management decisions, these programs showcase the lives of the servers, counter workers, and those aspiring artists in your local establishment.